What is Feng Shui?

 Sometimes we think that we need more space and that will solve our problem or messiness or disorganization.
 That’s simply not the case.

 “Less is more” is a valid theme for small space living.

-So here are a few tips that help me and I hope will help you:
+So here are 6 tips that help me and I hope will help you

-- If your space is an open loft or studio apartment, it’s beneficial to separate the various areas for working, relaxing and sleeping, for example.
+3. If your space is an open loft or studio apartment, it’s beneficial to separate the various areas for working, relaxing and sleeping, for example.
 Area rugs are great for defining a living or dining space.
 Living plants are also good choices.
-A tall plant or two not only will define a space and offer privacy, living plants help improve air quality.
+A tall plant or two not only will define a space and offer privacy, but living plants also help improve air quality.

 Fire: reds, oranges, etc.